Using VLM Reasoning to Constrain Task and Motion Planning: Experiments

 \subsection{Containers}

-The Containers domain consists of 3 containers, each with a movable lid, 6 movable items, and a plate.
-The robot is able to move the items and lids.
+The Containers domain consists of 3 containers with removable lids, 6 movable items, and a static plate where lids may be placed.
 In contrast with Blocks, Containers has a fixed initial state, instead varying the goal state between problem instances.
 Lids obstruct placing items into containers.
+Objects are grasped and approached from above.
 This domain's core challenge is that the PDDL domain specification lacks key geometric intuition: removing the lid is not explicitly expressed as a precondition for placing objects into containers.
 Constraints are required to ensure that objects can only be placed inside or picked out when the target container is open.

 Results for the Containers domain are shown in \cref{fig:containers_results}.
-Each method was evaluated on problem instances of up to 6 goal predicates with 5 trials per number of goals for a total of 30 unique instances.
-Goal predicates are randomly generated, each assigning a specific item or lid to be in or on a specific container. \method's constraint generation pipeline is initially called once before any planning occurs on an example scene extracted from the first problem instance.
-Upon encountering a downward refinement failure, a new example scene is extracted from the failed instance, and the VRM is called again.
-As in Blocks, the planning time is how long the task planner took to produce a high-level plan.
-Ref.
-Failures refers to the total number of times the method replanned due to a downward refinement failure.
-For this domain, we report the sum total number of refinement failures for each goal count.
-If for a particular problem instance a method failed to find a plan within one hour it was deemed a failure.
-All numbers are averaged over up to 5 trials.
-Note that COAST+FD failed to find a plan for any problem instance, and COAST+Z3 only succeeded on problem instances with one goal predicate.
-For goal counts with a 0\% success rate, we cannot report planning times or refinement failures.
+Each method was evaluated on a fixed set of problem instances of 1-6 goal predicates with 5 problems per number of goals for a total of 30 unique instances.
+Each problem's goal is a randomly generated set of predicates, each assigning a specific item or lid to be in or on a specific container. \method was able to find generalizable constraints on the first attempt.
+Although it encountered a small number of refinement failures on subsequent problems, successful plans were found within a constant number ($K=5$) incremental iterations.
+COAST+FD failed to find a plan for any problem instance, and COAST+Z3 only succeeded on problem instances with one goal predicate.
+For goal counts with a 0\% success rate, we cannot report planning times or failure count.